Nav-Ujjwal-e-innovation-Hackathon/eSaathi/README.md

 # eSaathi

-Updated Java codes for the app extension and object detection and image and text mapping for eSaathi
+Updated Java codes for the app extension, object detection and image & text mapping for eSaathi